 - Simplified Chinese only (no traditional Chinese script)

 - Families who are Taiwanese, Singaporean, or Malaysian might not desire China’s map and flag on the discontinued version.
 Please note that these images have since been removed on the current version.

 - In my humble opinion, the current version is too colorful.
 I have provided feedback to the Uncle Goose company, and their representative replied that the owner has no plans to return to the prior version and is happy with the current version.

 Photos of the Uncle Goose Chinese blocks (discontinued version)

-This side has the English translation under the Chinese character.
+Side 2 also has the same Chinese characters, but these are in yellow with English translations under each Chinese character.
 My kids like to feel the texture of the Chinese words!

-The blocks also have 32 Chinese numbers with English translation.
-Again, the Chinese word is large and easy to read, which the English text is smaller.
+Side 5 has 32 Chinese numbers with English translation.
+Again, the Chinese characters are large and easy to read while the English text is smaller.
 No Hanyu Pinyin is included with the numbers in this version of the product.

-Lastly, here is a view of the map and flag of China puzzle.
-This has since been replaced with the bright Chinoiserie design.
+Last but not least, side 6 is a puzzle of the map and flag of China puzzle.
+This has since been replaced with the colorful Chinoiserie design.

 Suggested storage and presentation of the Uncle Goose Chinese blocks

 For younger toddlers, the blocks could be overwhelming with abstract information on each side.
 Don’t expect them to take interest to all of the information.
 Most likely, the will initially be attracted to the illustration side of the block, and you can talk about it in Chinese.
 Later, they may notice the Chinese characters and show interest in reading.

 Since there is so much information on each block, I recommend introducing just a few blocks at a time.
 Introduce the names with the Montessori 3-period lesson as explained by the Montessori training blog here.

 - Have your child close his or her eyes while choosing a random block!
 Make up a story about the picture on the block.

-- Match animal blocks to other animal toys (eg, realistic Schleich animals)
+- Match animal blocks to other animal toys (eg, realistic-looking Schleich toy animals or these Safari Toob Zodiac animals!)

 - Sorting activities: